 Center for Studies in Physics and Biology

+Dr. Hočevar is interested in applying computational methods and approaches from physics to the study of living systems.
+Her research focuses on two distinct topics: tissue mechanics in early embryonic development and neural processes involved in vision.
 Epithelial folding is a common morphological process in the development of animals.
-The role of mechanics in morphogenesis is generally appreciated so one wonders whether epithelial folding can be understood by pure mechanics.
-Dr. Hočevar Brezavšček’s earlier work focused on a tubular epithelium resembling the early fruit fly embryo.
-She proposed a two-dimensional mechanical model of a single layer of identical cells with energy associated only with the tension of the cell cortex.
-Depending on the relative tension of different cell sides, the numerical solutions of the model reproduce epithelial folding that is observed in fruit fly embryos during gastrulation.
-She recently further extended the model to describe folding of a periodic flat two-dimensional epithelium.
+As the role of mechanics in morphogenesis is generally appreciated, Dr. Hočevar’s earlier work focused on the mechanics of a tubular epithelium resembling the early fruit fly embryo.
+She proposed a two-dimensional mechanical model that relies only on the tension of the cell cortex and successfully reproduces epithelial folding that is observed in fruit fly embryos during gastrulation.
+Together with colleagues, she recently extended the model to describe folding of a periodic flat two-dimensional epithelium.

 More recently, Dr. Hočevar has focused on computational problems in neural systems, in particular on processes involved in vision.
 Her interests range from understanding the networks of neurons in the mammalian retina to revealing how the brain processes visual information.